You are viewing this site in staging mode. Click in this bar to return to normal site.

 Diversity Statement

-It is important to the UCA to be a fair and inclusive association.
 The UK public are a culturally rich and diverse group, and this diversity is reflected in our members and all those that interact with us.

 Ensuring that we are a diverse and inclusive organisation, will allow us to strengthen our ability to support our members and raise their voice, both individually and collectively, on a wide variety of matters.
 This will allow us to better respond and influence key issues affecting our members’ working lives and those of their patients/members.
 Diversity expands the talent pool, adds perspective and enriches thought, innovation and influence enabling us to promote better inclusion, and allowing everyone to flourish and progress.